WPP-Public/akqa-nz-silverstripe-cacheinclude/README.md

 ### Enabling

 To be able to invalidate caches from DataObject writes, add the `InvalidationExtension`:

-1. Create a config file `mysite/_config/caching.yml`
+1. C te a config file `mysite/_config/caching.yml`
 2. Add the following to the yml file

 ```yml